-- 9. The applicant/owner is required to defend, indemnify, or hold harmless the County, its officers, and employees from any claim, action, or proceedings against the County to set aside the approval of the project which is brought within the applicable statute of limitations.
-The County shall promptly notify the applicant of any claim, action, or proceeding to set aside the approval and shall cooperate fully in the defense. - 10.
-The recorded parcel map shall contain the following statement: - "All persons purchasing lots within the boundaries of this approved map should be prepared to accept the inconveniences associated with the agricultural operations, such as noise, odors, flies, dust, or fumes.
-Stanislaus County has determined that such inconveniences shall not be considered to be a nuisance if agricultural operations are consistent with accepted customs and standards." - 11.
+- 8. The applicant/owner is required to defend, indemnify, or hold harmless the County, its officers, and employees from any claim, action, or proceedings against the County to set aside the approval of the project which is brought within the applicable statute of limitations.
+The County shall promptly notify the applicant of any claim, action, or proceeding to set aside the approval and shall cooperate fully in the defense. - 9.
 Should any archeological or human remains be discovered during development, work shall be immediately halted within 150 feet of the find until it can be evaluated by a qualified archaeologist.
 If the find is determined to be historically or culturally significant, appropriate mitigation measures to protect and preserve the resource shall be formulated and implemented.
-The Central California Information Center shall be notified if the find is deemed historically or culturally significant. - 12.
-If human remains are discovered, California Health and Safety Code Section 7050.5 requires you to protect the discovery and notify the County coroner, who will determine if the find is Native American.
-If the remains are recognized as Native American, the coroner shall then notify the Native American Heritage Commission (NAHC).
-California Public Resources Code Section 50.97.98 authorizes the NAHC to appoint a Most Likely Descendant who will make recommendation for the treatment of the discovery. - 13.
-Developer shall pay all Public Facilities Impact Fees and Fire Facilities Fees as adopted by Resolution of the Board of Supervisors.
-The fees shall be payable at the time of issuance of a building permit for any construction in the development project and shall be based on the rates in effect at the time of building permit issuance. - 14.
-Prior to the issuance of building permits for a dwelling, the owner/developer shall pay a fee of \$339.00 per dwelling to the County Sheriff's Department. - 15.
-Any construction resulting from this project shall comply with standardized dust controls adopted by the San Joaquin Valley Air Pollution Control District (SJVAPCD) and may be subject to additional regulations/permits, as determined by the SJVAPCD. - 16.
-Either shown on the recorded parcel map or provided as a separate instrument prior to recording of the parcel map, easement(s) shall be provided over the irrigation ditches which bound the exterior property lines of the project site, with the width to be determined by Newman Drainage District in accordance with their standards.
-The purpose of the easements shall be to allow for independent irrigation of Parcel "1", Parcel "2", and the Remainder.
+The Central California Information Center (CCIC) shall be notified if the find is deemed historically or culturally significant. - 10.
+Any construction resulting from this project shall comply with standardized dust controls adopted by the San Joaquin Valley Air Pollution Control District (SJVAPCD) and may be subject to additional regulations/permits, as determined by the SJVAPCD. - 11.
+Prior to the issuance of building permits for a dwelling, the owner/developer shall pay a fee of \$339.00 per dwelling for the County's Sheriff's Department. - 12.
+The recorded parcel map shall contain the following statement: